dbactual/thomaspaine-www/content/works/common-sense.md

    constitution, we shall find them to be the base remains of two ancient tyrannies, compounded with some new republican materials.

-   *First* $mdash; The remains of monarchial tyranny in the person of the king.
+   *First* &mdash; The remains of monarchial tyranny in the person of the king.

-   *Secondly* $mdash; The remains of aristocratical tyranny in the persons of the peers.
+   *Secondly* &mdash; The remains of aristocratical tyranny in the persons of the peers.

-   *Thirdly* $mdash; The new republican materials in the persons of the Commons, on whose virtue depends the freedom of England.
+   *Thirdly* &mdash; The new republican materials in the persons of the Commons, on whose virtue depends the freedom of England.

    The two first, by being hereditary, are independent of the people;